 Dress comfortably.
 Wear shoes that are easy to remove.
-Many passengers wear sandals to go through security and then put on their sneakers afterward.
+Many passengers wear sandals to go through TSA and then put on their sneakers afterward.
 Don’t worry about weather, because you’ll spend most of your ride indoors–inside the airport, inside the plane, inside the subway/bus, inside the train station, and finally inside the hotel.
-Once you get to your hotel then you can change into summer/winter clothing, but for the trip just make sure you’re comfortable for the indoors.
+Once you get to your hotel then you can change into summer/winter clothing, but for the trip just make sure you’re comfortable.

-You’ll have to go through Customs immediately after departing the plane.
+You’ll have to go through Immigration immediately after departing the plane.
 It’s pretty easy; they’ll photograph and fingerprint you, ask you a few questions, and have you turn in a form.
 You were given this form while on the plane.
-Since you have a pen in your passport holder, you’ll already have the form completed when you land and you can breeze right through Customs.
-I think that Immigration is responsible for stamping “temporary visitor” on your passport, but ask Customs just to be sure.
-Make absolute sure that someone stamps your passport with “temporary visitor” or else you will not be able to exchange your Exchange Order for a JR pass.
+Since you have a pen in your passport holder, you’ll already have the form completed when you land and you can breeze right through Immigration.
+They will also stamp “temporary visitor” on your passport.
+Just to be safe, double check to make absolute sure that the stamp says “temporary visitor” or else you will not be able to exchange your Exchange Order for a JR pass.

 (This bit of advice will be helpful when you re-read the article: When you’re picking your flight to Japan, please try to find a plane that arrives at the airport before 5:00 p.m. if you’re flying into Haneda Airport, or earlier than 7:00 p.m. if Narita Airport.
-This is not a huge problem, and if an earlier flight will cost you even $20 more than a later flight, then don’t bother.
-The reason I say to get an earlier flight if possible is that you will want to go to a JR Office in the airport to get your JR pass, but they close in the early evening.
+It’s more convenient to visit the JR Office in the airport to get your JR pass, but they close in the early evening.
 If an earlier flight won’t cost any more, then be sure to get it so that you can make it to the JR ticket office inside the airport.)

 Get to the JR Office/Ticket Counter to get your JR pass.
-Now go to a 7-11 or ATM.
-Withdraw 40,000¥; half of that will be for your Suica and Pasmo card (put 10,000¥ on each to start with), and keep the other 20,000¥ cash for spending money.
+Now go to an ATM.
+Withdraw 50,000¥; put 10,000¥ on your Suica card and keep the other 40,000¥ cash for spending money.
 Now go and enjoy Japan.